 Dale J. Florio brings over three decades of public affairs experience to the service of his clients.
 With a highly successful track record at all levels of government, Mr. Florio is widely recognized as one of the most influential public affairs professionals in the Garden State.
 In fact, PPAG–Princeton Public Affairs Group has been consistently named New Jersey’s Number One Lobbying Firm for the last fifteen years in a row.

-Mr. Florio was named one of the most influential people in the “The Power Issue” of New Jersey Monthly.
+Mr. Florio was recently the recipient of the NJBIZ 2019 ICON Award and was named one of the most influential people in the “The Power Issue” of New Jersey Monthly.
 He has been routinely cited as one of the 100 most influential personalities in New Jersey politics by PolitickerNJ.com and by NJBIZ, the state’s leading business magazine.
 Mr. Florio is frequently seen on television news and public affairs programs commenting on politics and policy in the Garden State.

 Prior to founding PPAG–Princeton Public Affairs Group in 1987, Mr. Florio managed the nationwide Philip Morris state and local government affairs program.
 He developed and implemented the company’s public affairs strategy, grassroots effort, and political contributions program.
 Prior to this, he served as federal public affairs representative with the National Association of Manufacturers and as an administrative assistant to a member of the New Jersey General Assembly.

 In 1979, Mr. Florio was elected as a member of the Borough Council in Somerville, NJ.
 He chaired the Finance Committee of the Council while serving on that committee for nearly three years.
 In 1992, Mr. Florio was elected Chairman of the Somerset County Republican Organization and served eighteen years in that capacity.